Sure Dividend

 Aflac has two sources of revenue: income from premiums and income from investments.
 On the premium side, this is generally sticky, with policy renewals making up the bulk of income.
 However, Aflac operates in two developed markets where we would not anticipate seeing outsized growth in the business.

 The other lever available is on the investment side, where the vast majority of the portfolio is in bonds.
-Here there is a possibility for income improvement should rate rise in the future, although lower rates have been persistent.
 In addition, the share repurchase program has been an important factor as well and we believe it will continue to drive earnings-per-share.

 Competitive Advantages & Recession Performance